Sea Level Rise Adaptation Funding & Investment Framework

 - The San Francisco Estuary Partnership’s 2022 Estuary Blueprint

-Building off of previous regional planning work, MTC/ABAG will collect and analyze the best available data to get a better estimate of the total costs for regional sea level rise adaptation, and study potential approaches to pay for those costs.
+Building off of previous regional planning work, MTC/ABAG collected and analyzed the best available data to get a better estimate of the total costs for regional sea level rise adaptation, and studied potential approaches to pay for those costs.

 This analysis will also help the region prepare for additional funding opportunities by improving resources for advocacy for state and federal funds.